crypto-cypher/arp-scanner/README.md

 # arp-scanner

+NOTE: this doesn't work & I lost a bunch of code at some points. sorry, not sorry.

 A simple bash script to scan common networks with ARP requests to steal a found internal IP address, if DHCP does not automatically assign one on startup.

 Dependent on [arp-scan](https://github.com/royhills/arp-scan), which discovers IP:MAC:VENDOR for us.